LorekeeperZinnia/Dex/README.md

 ## To Build
 1. Ensure you have Python 3 (I use 3.9.0)
 2. Run build.py
+3. The executable script will be created as out.lua

 ## High Level Roadmap
 List of stuff that I planned do before I realized that I shouldn't be working on this anymore.
 If you are really interested in continuing this, you could add this stuff and make New Dex the ultimate utility that I wanted it to be.
 I might be forgetting stuff since I haven't worked on it for so long.